How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: THEORETICAL SHORTCOMINGS OF THE CURRENT TESTING METHODOLOGY

-It is possible to get a good PICP score while only estimating the aleatoric uncertainty correctly \textit{on average}.
+This illustrates that a good marginal coverage does not imply a good pointwise coverage.
+It is possible to get a good PICP score (which approximates the left integral in Equation \eqref{marginalpointwise}) while only estimating the predictive uncertainty correctly \textit{on average}.
 We illustrate this in Figure \ref{linearmodelexample2}.
 Assume that the true function is the constant zero function, $f(x) = 0$, and that our estimate of the function is very good, $\hat{f}(x) \approx 0$.
 The dashed blue lines give plus and minus one time the true standard deviation of the data.
 Suppose that we use a homoscedastic estimate of this standard deviation, the dotted black line, and that this estimate has on average the correct size.
 The PICP score of the $68\%$ PI made with our homoscedastic estimate is 0.65 in this example.
-The intervals are too wide for some $x$ and too small for others but \textit{on average} we capture the correct fraction of the data.
-We are not able to see that our estimate is wrong by simply evaluating the PICP on a test set.
+The intervals are too wide for some $x$ and too small for others but \textit{on average} capture the correct fraction of the data.
+We are not able to see that our estimate is wrong by simply evaluating the PICP on a single test set.

-We also want to stress that with a one-dimensional output it is often possible to get close to the desired PICP value on an unseen part of the training set by tuning the hyperparameters.
-Monte Carlo dropout for instance has the aleatoric variance as a hyperparameter.
+We also want to stress that, with a one-dimensional output, it is often possible to get close to the desired PICP value on an unseen part of the training set by tuning the hyperparameters.
+Monte Carlo dropout for instance has the data noise variance as a hyperparameter.
 If the PICP value is too low, it is possible to tune this parameter until it is correct.
 If the test set resembles the training set, it is unsurprising that a good PICP score can also be achieved on this set.
 In Section \ref{Experimental} we elaborate on this.